craue/TwigExtensionsBundle/README.md

 ## ChangeLanguageExtension

-There's a Twig template included which you can use to render a "change language" menu like this:
+There's a Twig template provided which you can use to render a "change language" menu like this:

 	{% include 'CraueTwigExtensionsBundle:ChangeLanguage:changeLanguage.html.twig' %}